 fix 1 all reax/c/species 10 10 100 species.out fix 1 all reax/c/species 1 2 20 species.out cutoff 1 1 0.40 cutoff 1 2 0.55 fix 1 all reax/c/species 1 100 100 species.out element Au O H position 1000 AuOH.pos

 Write out the chemical species information computed by the ReaxFF potential specified by pair_style reax/c.
 Bond-order values (either averaged or instantaneous, depending on value of Nrepeat) are used to determine chemical bonds.
 Every Nfreq timesteps, chemical species information is written to filename as a two line output.
 The first line is a header containing labels.
 The second line consists of the following: timestep, total number of molecules, total number of distinct species, number of molecules of each species.
+In this context, “species” means a unique molecule.
 The chemical formula of each species is given in the first line.

 Optional keyword cutoff can be assigned to change the minimum bond-order values used in identifying chemical bonds between pairs of atoms.
-Bond-order cutoffs should be carefully chosen, as bond-order cutoffs that are too small may include too many bonds (which will result in an error), while too-large cutoffs will result in fragmented molecules.
-The default cutoff of 0.3 usually gives good estimate.
+Bond-order cutoffs should be carefully chosen, as bond-order cutoffs that are too small may include too many bonds (which will result in an error), while cutoffs that are too large will result in fragmented molecules.
+The default cutoff of 0.3 usually gives good results.

-Keyword position output file filepos can contain the wildcard character “*”.
+For the keyword position, the filepos is the name of the output file.
+It can contain the wildcard character “*”.
 If the “*” character appears in filepos, then one file per snapshot is written at posfreq and the “*” character is replaced with the timestep value.
 For example, AuO.pos.* becomes AuO.pos.0, AuO.pos.1000, etc.

 For example, if Nevery=2, Nrepeat=6, and Nfreq=100, then bond-order values on timesteps 90,92,94,96,98,100 will be used to compute the average bond-order for the species analysis output on timestep 100.

-The fix species currently only works with pair_style reax/c and it requires that the pair_style reax/c be invoked.
+The “fix reax/c/species” currently only works with pair_style reax/c and it requires that the pair_style reax/c be invoked.
 This fix is part of the USER-REAXC package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 The default values for bond-order cutoffs are 0.3 for all I-J pairs.
 The default element symbols are C, H, O, N. Position files are not written by default.